GregValiant/GV-PostProcessors/README.md

 AlterZHops:
 	This allows the Z-hop height to be altered for ranges of layers.
 Setting the new hop height to "0" effectively turns it off although the lines are not removed from the gcode.

+AnnealingCoolDown:
+	Allows "End-of-print" control of the bed (and chamber) temperatures.
+The bed temperature can be adjusted and the "cool down" can be stretched out to "anneal" a print.
+The print head can be parked out of the way so a cover can be placed over the print.

 BridgeTemperatureAdjustment:
 	Allows a temperature change for bridging and then returns the temperature to the normal print temperature when the bridge is finished.